4.1. lib#

 - Args:

-config (dict): Dict containing configuration parameters.
-See Note for further explanation. processes (int): Number of processes used for parallel processing of cell sets.
-Total processes can be calculated as processes * threads. threads (int): Number of threads used for parallel processing of shapes within a cell set.
-Total processes can be calculated as processes * threads.
+config: Dict containing configuration parameters.
+See Note for further explanation. processes: Number of processes used for parallel processing of cell sets.
+Total processes can be calculated as processes * threads. threads: Number of threads used for parallel processing of shapes within a cell set.
+Total processes can be calculated as processes * threads. cell_sets: List of dictionaries containing the sets of cells which should be sorted into a single well. calibration_points: Array of size ‘(3,2)’ containing the calibration marker coordinates in the ‘(row, column)’ format. coords_lookup: precalculated lookup table for coordinates of individual cell ids.
+If not provided will be calculated. classes: Array of classes found in the provided segmentation mask.
+If not provided will be calculated based on the assumption that cell_ids are assigned in ascending order.

 Example: